In the previous modules, you learned the foundational building blocks of modern AI applications:

 print(result)

-Agentic Application
+Agentic LLM Application

 This code first checks if a lease document is in English or Spanish, then uses a single prompt to instruct the language model to translate to English if needed and extract key fields.
 It illustrates how an agent can handle multilingual input and autonomously solve a multi-step task by leveraging LLM reasoning and prompt design.